 We had an HR policy, it used to be stuck on our fridge and it served us very well.
-It said “don't be a dick, do the right thing.”
+It said, “don't be a dick, do the right thing.”
 And, as I said, it worked really, really well, but as Huble matured, we started to work with bigger companies, we needed to attract better talent, more experienced talent and one of the things that I always used to get asked in an interview is “Oh, what is your HR policy on this or that, or what's your maternity policy or your work from home policy? …

-How is it digital maturity measured?
+How is digital maturity measured?

 Digital maturity is usually mapped out using PDF graphs and models.
 Different companies create and design these models, each varying in how granular the information is, and the guidance it offers to help you increase maturity.
-For example, you may have heard or used models designed by IDC, Deloitte, Smart insights or our own Huble Digital model.
+For example, you may have heard of or used models designed by IDC, Deloitte, Smart insights or our own Huble Digital model.

 Using these models as guidance, you should then be able to map out the following:

-How digitally mature your business currently is
+How digitally mature is your business currently is

 What plans and resources do you need to help you get there